Online Learning under Budget and ROI Constraints via Weak Adaptivity: Regret and Violations Guarantees

 \begin{restatable}{lemma}{LemmaSafeAdv} If inputs $(f_t,g_t)$ are selected adversarially, and there exists a policy $\vpi$ such that $g_t(\vpi)\le -\alpha$ and $h_t(\vpi)\le -\alpha$ for each $t \in [T]$, then there exists a $\delta$-safe policy for any $\delta\in [0,1]$. \end{restatable}

-\section{Regret and violations guarantees}
+\section{Regret and Violations Guarantees}

-In this section, we describe the guarantees provided by \cref{alg:meta alg} both in the stochastic and in the adversarial inputs setting.
-Interestingly, we prove best-of-both-worlds guarantees through a unified argument which captures both settings.
-This is not the case in previous work, where the analysis of the stochastic setting typically requires to study convergence to a Nash equilibrium of the \emph{expected Lagrangian game} \cite{immorlica2019adversarial}, which is not well defined in the adversarial setting.
+In this section, we describe guarantees for the stochastic and adversarial setting provided by \cref{alg:meta alg} equipped with a weakly adaptive primal and dual algorithm.
+Interestingly, we prove best-of-both-worlds guarantees through a unified argument which captures both cases.
+This is not the case in previous work, where the analysis of the stochastic case typically requires to study convergence to a Nash equilibrium of the \emph{expected Lagrangian game} \cite{immorlica2019adversarial}, which is not well defined in the adversarial setting.

-We introduce the following event that holds with high probability.
-Most of our results will hold deterministically given this event.
+We introduce the following event that holds w.h.p., most of our results will hold deterministically given this event.

-\begin{definition} We denote with $\CE$ the event in which \cref{alg:meta alg} satisfies the following conditions: i) the primal regret minimizer has regret upper bounded by $(3/\alpha+1) \cump[T,\delta]$ for all time intervals $\cI$, and ii) the dual multipliers for the ROI constraint are such that $\mu_t\le 2/\alpha$ for each $t \in [T]$. \end{definition} Then, by applying a union bound to the events of \cref{eq:interval regret} and \cref{lm:safeStoc} or \cref{lm:safeAdv} (depending on the input model), we can invoke \cref{lm:boundLagrangian} to obtain the following result. \begin{restatable}{lemma}{lmEvent} Event $\CE$ holds with probability at least $1-2\delta$. \end{restatable}
+\begin{definition} We denote with $\CE$ the event in which \cref{alg:meta alg} satisfies the following conditions: i) the primal regret minimizer has regret upper bounded by $(3/\alpha+1) \cump[T,\delta]$ for all time intervals $\cI$, and ii) the dual multipliers for the ROI constraint are such that $\mu_t\le 2/\alpha$ for each $t \in [T]$. \end{definition} By applying a union bound to the events of \cref{eq:interval regret} and \cref{lm:safeStoc} or \cref{lm:safeAdv} (depending on the input model), we can use \cref{lm:boundLagrangian} to get the following result. \begin{restatable}{lemma}{lmEvent} Event $\CE$ holds with probability at least $1-2\delta$. \end{restatable}